nextflow-io/training/docs/nf_customize/4_execution.md

 }
 ```

-!!! tip "Using multiple profiles"
+!!! note "Using multiple profiles"

     Multiple profiles can be specified in a comma-separated (`,`) list when you execute your command.
 The order of profiles is important as they will be read from left to right, for example: